 If no cause has been quickly identified, computed tomography (CT) or magnetic resonance imaging (MRI) of the head is done to check for a mass or for other structural brain damage.

-If the cause is still unclear, electroencephalography (EEG) may be done to check the brain's electrical activity.
+If the cause is still unclear, electroencephalography (EEG) may be done to check the brain's electrical activity (see Electroencephalography).
 Occasionally, EEG indicates that the person is having a seizure even though the limbs are not jerking (a disorder called nonconvulsive status epilepticus).

 In general, if people start to respond to sounds, touch, or other stimuli within 6 hours, they are more likely to recover.
-Recovery is likely if one or more of the following occur within the first days:
+Recovery is also likely if one or more of the following occur within the first days:

 The likelihood of recovery also depends on the cause and duration of impaired consciousness, as in the following:

-After cardiac arrest, full recovery is rare if people have any of the following:
+After cardiac arrest, full recovery is rare if any of the following occur:

 However, if doctors have used cooling (called hypothermia) to treat people after cardiac arrest, they usually wait an extra 3 days for these responses to occur.
 Cooling the body tends to preserve brain function after cardiac arrest, but it also tends to slow recovery of brain function.

-Sometimes doctors use a test called evoked responses to determine whether the brain stem is functioning.
-This test can accurately predict a poor prognosis after only 24 hours.
-Usually, electrodes, which produce a mild electrical signal, are placed on parts of the body, and EEG is used to detect and record how long the electrical signal takes to reach the brain.
+Sometimes doctors use a test called evoked responses to determine whether the brain stem or cerebral hemispheres can function.
+For this test, electrodes, which produce a mild electrical signal, are placed on parts of the body, and EEG is used to detect and record how long the electrical signal takes to reach the brain.
 If signals repeatedly do not reach the brain, the prognosis tends to be poor.

 Children and sometimes young adults recover more fully than older people because brain cells repair themselves more quickly and completely in the young.